johngardenghi/academic-page-v2/content/authors/admin/_index.md

 - Visitors
 ---

-John L. Gardenghi is a professor of software engineering in the Faculty UnB Gama at the University of Brasilia.
-His research interests include algorithms, computational methods of optimization.
+John L. Gardenghi is an assistant professor in the Faculty UnB Gama at the University of Brasilia.
+His research interests include computational methods of optimization and algorithms.